MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/entities/overview-entity-ref.md

 manager: "shujoshi"

 ---
-# Overview
+# Omnichannel for Customer Service entity reference

-Installing Omnichannel for Customer Service solution adds the following entities to your organization.
+When you install the Omnichannel for Customer Service solution, the following entities are added to your Dynamic 365 organization.

 | Entity name |
 |--------|